Boise Pedestrian Accident Attorney

 All of these things can help keep people safe when they are walking, but nothing can dictate the way in which drivers handle themselves and respond to pedestrians.
 Unfortunately, no matter how safe you are or the precautions you take when you walk, you can’t control the actions of other people on the road.
 If you are injured in a pedestrian accident because of someone else’s negligence, that person should be held responsible for the injuries and damages he or she has caused.

-If you are involved in an accident as a pedestrian, it’s a good idea to contact an experienced Boise pedestrian accident attorney.
+If you are involved in an accident as a pedestrian, it’s a good idea to contact an experienced pedestrian accident attorney in Boise.
 At the very least, you are almost guaranteed to have medical bills for injuries, which can last for years afterward if not forever.
 You might also find that you have to miss work because of your injuries, and there could even be long-term medical or mental health issues that you have to deal with as a result of the accident.
 All of these things can combine to create havoc with your finances and your lifestyle, as well as the lives of the people close to you.
 Our attorneys at Craig Swapp & Associates can help you and your family seek the compensation you deserve.

 If you or a loved one has been injured in a pedestrian accident, you can’t afford to attempt navigating the process alone.
 Let us help make sure the person who has caused your injuries is held responsible.
 Contact our office online or call 1-800-404-9000 for a free consultation.